PLEASE READ THIS IMPORTANT STATEMENT

 Recourse, Enforcement, and Liability

 EU or Swiss consumers who feel that their privacy rights may have been violated should first contact EBI.
-In the event that EBI is not able to resolve the matter, EBI has committed to refer any unresolved privacy complaints under the Privacy Shield and US-Swiss Safe Harbor Principles to an independent recourse mechanism by which consumer complaints and disputes can be investigated and resolved at no cost to the individual.
+In the event that EBI is not able to resolve the matter, EBI has committed to refer any unresolved privacy complaints under the US-EU and US-Swiss Privacy Shield principles to an independent recourse mechanism by which consumer complaints and disputes can be investigated and resolved at no cost to the individual.
 The independent recourse mechanism chosen will include verification that EBI’s assertions regarding privacy practices are accurate, and remedying failure to comply with the principles.

 EBI has designated the EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (SFDPIC) as its independent recourse mechanism for dispute resolution.
-EBI will cooperate with the DPAs and the SFDPIC in the investigation and resolution of complaints brought under Privacy Shield or US-Swiss Safe Harbor.
-EBI will comply with any direction given by the DPAs and the SFDPIC, including any specific actions to ensure compliance with the Safe Harbor Principles.
+EBI will cooperate with the DPAs and the SFDPIC in the investigation and resolution of complaints brought under the US-EU or US-Swiss Privacy Shield.
+EBI will comply with any direction given by the DPAs and the SFDPIC, including any specific actions to ensure compliance with the principles.
 It is possible, under certain conditions, for the individual to invoke binding arbitration.

 The contact information for the EU Data Protection Authorities is available at: http://ec.europa.eu/justice/data-protection/bodies/authorities/third-countries/index_en.htm The contact information for the Swiss Federal Data Protection and Information Commissioner (SFDPIC) is available at: http://www.edoeb.admin.ch/